Stephen Graham Jones: Writing career

 The Only Good Indians, a horror novel, was published on July 14, 2020, through Saga Press and Titan Books.
 It won the Ray Bradbury Prize for Science Fiction, Fantasy & Speculative Fiction in 2020.
 Jones won two 2020 Bram Stoker Awards for Night of the Mannequins and The Only Good Indians.

 Jones contributed an X-Men story to Marvel Comics' Marvel's Voices: Indigenous Voices #1 anthology, release in November 2020.
 Joining him was artist David Cutler.

+The Buffalo Hunter Hunter has won the Bram Stoker Award for Best Novel, the Locus Award for Best Horror Novel, and the Nebula Award for Best Novel.

 Themes and style

 Jones has acknowledged a debt to Native American Renaissance writers, especially Gerald Vizenor.
 Scholar Cathy Covell Waegner describes Jones's work as containing elements of "dark playfulness, narrative inventiveness, and genre mixture."
 Jones also cites the novels of Louis L'Amour as an influence on his development as a writer, stating that "For better or worse, those pulp westerns are now part of my DNA as a writer."

-Joseph Gaudet cited Jones' writing as "post-ironic" or representative of David Foster Wallace's "New Sincerity", a literary approach "emerging in response to the cynicism, detachment, and alienation that many saw as defining the postmodern canon," seeking instead "to more patently embrace morality, sincerity, and an 'ethos of belief'.
+Joseph Gaudet cited Jones's writing as "post-ironic" or representative of David Foster Wallace's "New Sincerity", a literary approach "emerging in response to the cynicism, detachment, and alienation that many saw as defining the postmodern canon," seeking instead "to more patently embrace morality, sincerity, and an 'ethos of belief'.
 His eighth novel, Ledfeather, which Jones stated was the most widely taught of his books, is used as Gaudet's primary example.

 Jones has a natural inclination towards the sentimental and speculates that the dark and chilling nature of his writing is an overcorrection on his part.
 Jones enjoys the constant escalation of the bizarre but uses humor to release building pressure in order to build anticipation once more for the reader.
-Jones’ novels can be described as Native American Gothic, or Rez Gothic: a niche publishing genre characterized as using fantasy, science fiction, and horror to shed light on racial inequalities such as the one referenced through Jones’ novel title The Only Good Indians.
+Jones's novels can be described as Native American Gothic, or Rez Gothic: a niche publishing genre characterized as using fantasy, science fiction, and horror to shed light on racial inequalities such as the one referenced through Jones's novel title The Only Good Indians.

 Personal life

 Jones and his wife Nancy married on May 20, 1995.
 They have two children together.

-Jones resides in Boulder, Colorado with his wife, son, and daughter.
-He teaches at the University of Colorado as the Ineva Reilly Baldwin Endowed Chair.
+Jones resides in Boulder, Colorado, with his wife, son, and daughter.
+He teaches at the University of Colorado Boulder where he is the Ineva Reilly Baldwin Endowed Chair.
+He has also taught at the Institute of American Indian Arts, University of California Riverside, and Clarion West.
 Jones enjoys returning to northern Montana in July to attend the Blackfeet Nation Pow Wow and in November for the annual Montana Blackfeet elk hunt.
-This annual elk hunt inspired Jones’ novel The Only Good Indians.
+This annual elk hunt inspired Jones's novel The Only Good Indians.